Threat Unknown - Security Consulting Logo

 You can have the best product in the market and still be unbuyable

 You finally get the meeting.
-The champion is excited.
-Then procurement shows up, asks for security evidence, and the whole deal slows down.
+Your internal sponsor on the buyer side is excited.
+Then the purchasing team loops in security and asks for proof.
+The deal slows down.

 Most founders treat that moment like an annoying formality.
 They assume it is just paperwork, or something you can smooth over with a few policies and a confident call.
 That assumption is why enterprise deals stall.

 What I did not appreciate early on is that security is not only about risk.
-In enterprise buying, it is also a filtering mechanism.
+In enterprise buying, it is also a filter.
 It decides who even gets to compete.

 What is actually happening in enterprise buying

 When an enterprise evaluates your product, they are not only asking, does this solve the problem.
-They are also asking, what happens if this goes wrong and who is accountable.
+They are also asking, what happens if this goes wrong, who gets impacted, and who is accountable.

-If your product touches sensitive customer data or sits inside an important business process, security stops being a line item and becomes part of the selection criteria.
+If your product touches sensitive customer data or sits inside an important business process, security stops being a nice to have and becomes part of the selection criteria.
 That is especially true when the tech is new or changing quickly.
-During the recent wave of companies rushing to adopt new AI driven tools, security got pulled into vendor selection earlier and more often, because the uncertainty was high and the blast radius was unclear.
+During the recent wave of companies rushing to adopt AI tools, security got pulled into vendor selection earlier and more often, because uncertainty was high and the downside was unclear.

 In practice, the process looks like this.
 The business team wants speed and capability.
-Security wants confidence and evidence.
+Security wants to see that the risk is understood and managed.
 Procurement wants standardization and a clean paper trail.
 You might be competing against multiple vendors at once, including mature vendors and smaller teams that move faster.
 At that point, security is not judging your intent.
-They are judging your operational reality.
+They are judging whether you look safe to deploy and support in the real world.

 The misconception: security only matters at the end

 A common misconception is that security is something you deal with after you win the business side.
-Founders think the buyer will push it through, then you can tidy up the controls later.
+Founders think the buyer will push it through, then you can tidy things up later.

 The irony is that the security team is usually not trying to be difficult.
 They are trying to avoid being the person who approved the vendor that caused a breach, a customer incident, or a messy audit finding.

-When I was on the buyer side, I would ask vendors for whatever security artifacts they had, then review them before the call.
+When I was on the buyer side, I would ask vendors for whatever security materials they had, then review them before the call.
 Some had third party reports.
-Some had a lightweight security overview.
+Some had a simple security overview.
 Some had nothing.
-Even when a vendor did have a report, the controls behind it varied wildly.
+Even when a vendor did have a report, the reality behind it varied wildly.

-You can usually tell the difference between a real program and a performance pretty fast.
-Mature vendors tend to have technical controls that produce evidence by default.
+You can usually tell the difference between a real security program and a performance pretty fast.
+Mature vendors tend to have safeguards that generate proof by default.
 Less mature vendors lean on manual processes, spreadsheets, and people remembering to do the right thing.
-That is a fragile model, and reviewers know it.
+That is fragile, and reviewers know it.

 One pattern came up constantly.
-A startup would describe an incident response plan that sounded fine until you asked how they would detect an incident in the first place.
-The plan would boil down to “we will cut off access when we find out.”
-Then you ask what signals tell you that you should be looking, what monitoring exists, what alerting is in place, and who is on call.
-If the answers are vague, the trust drops immediately.
+A startup would describe a “plan for incidents” that sounded fine until you asked how they would notice an incident in the first place.
+The plan would boil down to “we will shut off access when we find out.”
+Then you ask what signals tell you something is wrong, what monitoring exists, what alerts are configured, and who is responsible for responding.
+If the answers are vague, trust drops immediately.
 Not because the people are bad, but because the system is not there.

 The tradeoff founders need to accept